-2. You cannot make or receive calls, including return calls from Emergency 911 centers, until your current phone service has been deactivated.
+3. Disconnecting Current Service.
+If you are porting an existing number from your current phone service, you will not be able to make or receive calls, including return calls from Emergency 911 centers, until your current phone service has been deactivated.

 4. Registered Location.
 With Brightspeed Digital Voice service, the choice of emergency provider handling a 911 call, and the address that emergency provider will see, are linked to your service address on file with Brightspeed.
 You must notify Brightspeed via the means we provide to you before you change the physical location of your Brightspeed Digital Voice service.
 Digital Voice 911 calling will not work properly if you move before you update your physical location with us and receive our confirmation.

 By checking "I accept", you acknowledge and agree that Brightspeed has advised you of the 911 and service limitations associated with your Brightspeed Digital Voice service, you understand this information, and you accept the voice service with these limitations.